 We have a history of net losses.
-Although we reported net income of \$34.9 million and \$10.1 million for the years ended December 31, 2004 and 2003, respectively, we reported net losses of \$27.2 million and \$50.6 million for the year ended December 31, 2002 and for the period from April 5, 2001 through December 31, 2001, respectively.
+Although we reported net income of \$9.0 million for the year ended December 31, 2004, we reported net losses of \$105.1 million and \$42.5 million for the years ended December 31, 2002 and 2003, respectively.
 The principal reasons for our prior net losses include the depreciation and amortization expenses associated with our acquisitions, the capital expenditures related to expanding and upgrading our cable systems and interest costs on borrowed money.